kevinkiprutomutai/kevinkiprutomutai.github.io/_pages/about.md

 Awards
 ======
+**Best Student Paper Prize - IEEE Sendai Section**<br>
+This award is given to those who prepare and present excellent manuscripts during an annual meeting of the Tohoku section of the IEEE.

 **Student Presentation Award - ICETC2020**<br>
 This award is given to those who give excellent presentations during an annual meeting of the IEICE.